the-this-pointer/the-this-pointer.github.io/src/blog/2022-9-15-user-defined-literals-in-cpp.md

  ```

 ::: tip
-It's a good feature I planned to use in my simple logger library.
-You can see that in this
+I planned this feature in my simple logger library, which you can find it
-<a href="https://github.com/the-this-pointer/log-library" target="_blank">Github repo</a>.
+<a href="https://github.com/the-this-pointer/log-library" target="_blank">here</a>.
 :::

 <!-- more -->